 Focusing only on base salary

 Total compensation includes base, bonus, equity, signing bonus, benefits, PTO, remote work flexibility, professional development budget, and more.
 If the company cannot move on base, shifting to other components often unlocks value that was invisible in a base-only discussion.
+The total compensation table above shows where the real flexibility lives.

 Accepting under time pressure